trinh7293/simple_send_mail_app_react_node/README.md

   SECRET=<pass>
 3. in backend folder run:
   yarn
+then run: node app.js
-4. go to frontend folder, run: yarn
+4. go to frontend folder, run: yarn then run: yarn start
 5. go to http://localhost:3003, and test the result, send your email